the-turing-way/the-turing-way/book/website/foreword/emergent-strategy.md

 _The Turing Way_ is a living book.
 It is written by a community, who are themselves human, ever-changing, beautiful and creative.
-What they can together - will - create what is better than anything any one person could imagine.
+What they can do together - will - create what is better than anything any one person could imagine.

 In this document, I dig into each principle of Emergent Strategy, as described by [Adrienne Maree brown](https://adriennemareebrown.net).
 She builds on Obolensky’s definition of _emergence_ as “the way complex systems and patterns arise out of a multiplicity of relatively simple interactions”.